About Robert Agrippino

 My tour guides are also lifelong residents.
 AUTHENTICITY!!!

 Our North End Food Tour is a leisurely-paced walking tour that carves a path through the streets of the charming North End.
-Combine the North End history with Boston’s best Italian foods.
-Explore out of the way establishments and off the beaten path areas.
+Combine the history of Boston’s North End neighborhood with the city’s best and most authentic Italian foods.
+Explore little-known eateries and hidden gems known only by those in the neighborhood.
 Get to know the North End with an experienced lifelong resident Robert Agrippino.